-Research Focus: Mechanisms of Growth and Development in Model Plant Species
+Research Focus: Mechanisms of Growth, Development and Stress Acclimation in Model Plant Species

-The Plant Cellular and Molecular Processes (PCMB) group includes faculty that are physically clustered in a large open-concept laboratory space.
+The Plant Cellular and Molecular Processes (PCMP) group includes faculty that are physically clustered in a large open-concept laboratory space.
 The group has found this to be particularly beneficial to promoting interaction and technology-transfer between lab members, particularly graduate students.
-The group also maintains significant plant growth facilities (reach-in and walk-in chambers with the capacity for fine control of irradiance, temperature, humidity and CO2) and maintains a regular PCMB seminar series that provides graduate students the opportunity to present their on-going research to a local audience.
-Collectively, the PCMB group has significant expertise in biochemistry, molecular genetics, molecular biology, physiology and advanced microscopy.
-The group uses a combination of these techniques to address fundamental questions about plant growth and development, metabolism, reproduction, and response to environmental cues and stressors.
-Collectively, the group works on a range of monocot and dicot species, but with an expressed focus on model species such as Arabidopsis, barley, and tobacco.
+The group also maintains significant plant growth facilities (reach-in and walk-in chambers with the capacity for fine control of irradiance, temperature, humidity and CO2) and maintains a regular PCMP seminar series that provides postdocs, graduate students and undergraduates the opportunity to present their on-going research to a local audience.
+Collectively, the PCMP group has significant expertise in biochemistry, molecular genetics, molecular biology, plant immunology, computational biology, physiology and advanced microscopy.
+The group uses a combination of these techniques to address fundamental questions about plant growth and development, metabolism, immunity, reproduction, and response to environmental cues and stressors.
+Collectively, the group works on a range of monocot and dicot species, but with an expressed focus on model species such as Arabidopsis, tomato, poplar and tobacco.

-One focus of study in the group is investigations of the network of interactions between transcription factors and hormones.
-Currently such studies are examining these complex regulatory networks for the important processes of cell differentiation, plant architecture, seed dormancy, seed germination and seed development (Dan Riggs, Sonia Gazzarrini).
-Another major focus is cellular control of protein homeostasis and quality control via the interplay of chaperones and the proteasome (Rongmin Zhao).
-A third theme of research in the group is chromatin, chromosome and nuclear structure and the changes in these structures that affect gene regulation, cell division and reproduction (Clare Hasenkampf).
-Lastly, the impacts of biotic and abiotic stress on primary metabolic pathways (photosynthesis, respiration, N assimilation, ion transport) and defense responses against stress are being examined, in both model species and in the world’s most important cereals (Greg Vanlerberghe).
+One focus of study in the group is the investigation of transcriptional, posttranslational and epigenetic regulation of plant architecture, seed germination and seed development in response to hormones and environmental cues (Dan Riggs, Sonia Gazzarrini).
+Another major focus is the study of cellular protein quality control systems, and how regulated protein homeostasis controls plant development, organelle function and biogenesis under normal and stress conditions (Rongmin Zhao).
+A third theme of research in the group is chromatin, chromosome and nuclear structure and the changes in these structures that affect genome integrity, cell division and reproduction (Clare Hasenkampf, Dan Riggs).
+Lastly, the impacts of biotic and abiotic stress on primary and specialized metabolic pathways (including photosynthesis, respiration, N assimilation, ion transport, cuticular waxes and terpenes) and defense responses against biotic and abiotic stress are being examined, in both model and crop species (Greg Vanlerberghe, Adam Mott, Eliana Gonzales-Vigil).